Clozapine Versus Haloperidol for Treating the First Episode of Schizophrenia

 To learn more about this study, you or your doctor may contact the study research staff using the contact information provided by the sponsor.

 Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT00169091

 |Jamaica Plain, Massachusetts, United States, 02130|

-|Principal Investigator:||Alan I Green, MD||Harvard Medical School|
+|Principal Investigator:||Alan I Green, MD||Harvard Medical School (HMS and HSDM)|